Convenience store: United Kingdom

-In more recent time, due to a combination of competition laws and a lack of large-scale development space, many of the larger retail brands have now developed shop formats based around convenience shop and corner shop scale spaces, including Sainsbury's Local, Little Waitrose and Tesco Express.
+More recently, due to a combination of competition laws and a lack of large-scale development space, many of the larger retail brands have now developed shop formats based around convenience shop and corner shop scale spaces, including Sainsbury's Local, Little Waitrose and Tesco Express.

 United States

 In-store convenience store sales grew 2.4%, reaching a record $195.0 billion in 2011.
 Combined with $486.9 billion in motor fuels sales, total convenience store sales in 2011 were $681.9 billion, or one out of every 22 dollars of the overall $15.04 trillion U.S. gross domestic product.
 In New York City, "bodega" has come to mean any convenience store or deli.

 The first chain convenience store in the United States was opened in Dallas, Texas in 1927 by the Southland Ice Company, which eventually became 7-Eleven, the largest convenience store chain.
 Stores connected to a service station developed into a trend, celebrated by some progressive architects:

 In 1939, a dairy owner named J.J.
 Lawson started a store at his dairy plant near Akron, Ohio, to sell his milk.
 The Lawson's Milk Company grew to a chain of stores, primarily in Ohio.
 Circle K, another large company-owned convenience store chain, was founded in 1951.

 Since that time, many different convenience store brands have developed, and their stores may either be corporate-owned or franchises.
 The items offered for sale tend to be similar despite store brand, and almost always include chips, milk, coffee, soft drinks, bread, snacks, ice cream, candy, gum, cigarettes, lip balm, condoms, phone cards, maps, magazines, newspapers, small toys, car supplies, feminine hygiene products, cat food, dog food and toilet paper.
 Other less common items include sandwiches, pizza, and frozen food.
 Nearly all convenience stores also have an automated teller machine (ATM), though other banking services are usually not available.
 State lottery tickets are also available at these stores.

 In 1966, the US convenience store industry first recorded $1 billion in sales.
 By the end of the decade, the industry had recorded $3.5 billion a year in sales.
+The first 24-hour store opened in Las Vegas in 1963.
 By the late 1960s, the number of 24-hour convenience stores increased to meet the needs of a younger population and people who were working late night or early morning shifts.
-The first 24-hour store opened in Las Vegas in 1963.